OpenMW/openmw/docs/source/reference/modding/settings/postprocessing.rst

 .. warning::
     This can be quite costly with vanilla assets.
 For best performance it is recommended to use a mod replacer which uses alpha tested foliage and disable this setting.
-Morrowind Optimizaton Patch is a great option.
+Morrowind Optimization Patch is a great option.
     If you are not using any shaders which utilize the depth buffer this setting should be disabled.